gattm/chore_scheduler/README.md

 - name is a string (no commas allowed).

-- preference_* is an integer from 1 (most preferred) to 7 (least preferred), with no duplicates per person.
+- preference_day is an integer from 1 (most preferred) to 7 (least preferred), with no duplicates per person.

 **Example**: Joe,1,2,3,4,5,6,7 means Joe prefers Sunday (1) most and Saturday (7) least.